sebastienwood/sebastienwood.github.io/_posts/2019-4-13-TricksCompendium.md

 One model

+## Augmentations

+Are performed on the data at hand to ensure equivariance in the results.
+Standard augmentations are flipping, rotating, changing luminosity, warping, etc. They must be applied in a way such that an human could still give a good answer on the augmented data.

+### Equivariance

+## Mixup
+(aug)

+Mixup consist in randomly mixing two input images of different classes and

+## Cutout
+(aug)

+Cutout consist in randomly removing parts of the input image (in vision) so that the network should make up for what's missing.

+## Student teacher architecture
+(architecture)

+In such an architecture, a good network is trained (teacher).
+Then, a smaller network (student) is also trained to mimick the outputs of the teacher.
+The teacher has uncertainty on its output (soft labels) and the task is thus easier for the student to approximate the soft labels thant the hard labels.

 # A wrap up

 The community of Deep Learning offer an infinite source of tricks and concepts to enhance models.
 You can find an hopefully interesting sample of those in this post.